-Osteoporosis occurs when bones become weak and brittle, increasing the risk of bone fracture.
-Any bone can be affected, but areas of concern include the hip, spine and wrist.
+Osteoporosis occurs when bones become weak and brittle.
+This increases your risk of a bone fracture, especially of the hip, spine or wrist.

 How Osteoporosis Happens

 Throughout your life, your body removes old bone and adds new bone to your skeleton.
 After age 30, more bone is lost than replaced.
 If too much bone loss occurs, this may lead to osteoporosis.

 Osteoporosis is more likely to occur if full bone mass was not achieved during your bone-building years.

 Your chance of developing osteoporosis is higher if you have any of these risk factors:

 - Alcohol abuse

 - Family history of osteoporosis